July 8, 2025

 Stranded inventory

 Stranded inventory refers to units that are not selling due to product listing problems.
 This can happen if your listing doesn't meet Amazon guidelines or if there is a problem with your listing tool.
-When this happens, customers won't be able to buy the product ultimately leading to higher storage costs and loss in sales.
+When this happens, customers won't be able to buy the product, ultimately leading to higher storage costs and a loss in sales.
+Stranded inventory can occur due to various reasons, including listing errors, ASIN restrictions, expired ASINs, and issues with the listing tool that prevent the item from being available for purchase on Amazon.

 FBA sell-through rate

-Your FBA sell-through rate refers to the number of inventory units sold over the past 90 days from your total inventory stocks at fulfillment centers from the past 90 days.
+Your FBA sell-through rate refers to the number of inventory units sold over the past 90 days from your total inventory stocks at fulfillment centers.

 FBA in-stock rate